Jimz04/solution.js/README.md

 - typeOf() is console.log(typeof ) with " type " string

 # Update
-Follow my JIMZ for more updates in solution.js
+Follow JIMZ for more updates in solution.js
 -> https://www.facebook.com/jimzfbpage/